SolemmaLLC/ClimateStudioDocs/docs/annualGlare.rst

    :align: center

 The brightest pixels in the image can be flagged (color and threshold are editable).
 Here the red pixels show the sun and circumsolar region positioned straight ahead, near the center of the glazing.
 Unless the building is reoriented, this condition is likely unsolvable without movable shades or dynamic glazing.
-Rotating the rendering shows that turning the observer away from the glazing (e.g by facing North) can reduce discomfort glare, though veiling glare is likely to remain an issue.
+Rotating the rendering shows that turning the observer away from the glazing (e.g. by facing North) can reduce discomfort glare, though veiling glare is likely to remain an issue.

 .. figure:: images/result_glareRenderNorth.png
    :width: 900px